 The term 'marijuana' (sometimes spelled 'marihuana') is Mexican in origin and typically refers to any part of -- or any one of -- the three distinctive subspecies of the cannabis plant: cannabis sativa (which tends to grow tall and stalky), cannabis indica (which tends to grow smaller and bushier), or cannabis ruderalis (found primarily in Russia and Eastern Europe.)
 Grown outdoors, the cannabis plant typically achieves maturity within three to five months.
 Cultivated indoors under optimum heat and lighting, the plant may reach maturity within as few as 60 days.
-Marijuana is the third most popular recreational drug in America (behind only alcohol and tobacco), and has been used by an estimated 100 million Americans.
-According to government surveys, one out of ten Americans has smoked marijuana in the past year, and nearly 17 million do so regularly despite harsh laws against its use.
+Marijuana remains popular among the American public despite its federal prohibition, with over half of all US adults having acknowledged having tried it.
 Our public policies should reflect this reality, not deny it.
 See About Marijuana.

 NORML is a nonprofit, public-interest lobby that for more than 40 years has provided a voice for those Americans who oppose marijuana prohibition.
 We represent the interests of the tens of millions of Americans who smoke marijuana responsibly and believe the recreational and medicinal use of marijuana should no longer be a crime.